The Special Service Charge Trap in Florida Public Records

 Extensive is undefined; agencies push it

 The statute does not define extensive.
-The Attorney General has urged agencies to implement the charge in a way that does not unreasonably infringe on the right of access.
-That guidance does not bind agencies, but it shapes how courts read disputes.
+The Attorney General has told agencies to use the charge in a way that does not unreasonably block access.
+That guidance does not bind agencies.
+But it shapes how courts read disputes.

 The 15-minute floor (one DCA decision; not a ceiling)

-The First District in Florida Institutional Legal Services, Inc. v.
+The First District ruled on this in Florida Institutional Legal Services, Inc. v.
 Florida Department of Corrections, 579 So.
 2d 267 (Fla.
-1st DCA 1991), upheld a Department of Corrections rule defining extensive as more than 15 minutes to locate, review, copy, and refile.
-That is a floor a single agency was allowed to use.
-It is not a universal ceiling that authorizes any other agency to clock the meter at 16 minutes.
+1st DCA 1991).
+The court upheld a DOC rule that defined extensive as more than 15 minutes to find, review, copy, and refile.
+That is a floor one agency was allowed to use.
+It is not a universal ceiling that lets any other agency start the meter at 16 minutes.

 Reasonable, not whatever-the-agency-says

 The charge must be reasonable.
-Lee held that excessive, unwarranted special service charges deter access and are themselves unlawful conditions for purposes of section 119.12 fee shifting.
+Lee held that bloated, unwarranted special service charges deter access.
+They are themselves unlawful conditions under section 119.12 for fee-shifting.
 The Second District in Carden v.
 Chief of Police, 696 So.
 2d 772 (Fla.
-2d DCA 1996), required an agency to explain in detail the magnitude of a $4,000 special service charge.
+2d DCA 1996), made an agency explain a $4,000 special service charge in detail.

 How the labor rate is supposed to be calculated